50 Million RCD products Worldwide use WA Technology

 European Regional Development Fund and Enterprise Ireland

-Project Description: R&D initiatives in this company are co-funded by the European Regional Development Fund and Enterprise Ireland under the Border, Midland, and Western Regional Operational Programme 2014-2020.
+Projects Description: R&D initiatives in this company are co-funded by the European Regional Development Fund and Enterprise Ireland under the Border, Midland and Western Regional Operational Programme 2014-2020.

 Aims: To develop two new components aimed at increasing R&D activity which will drive company development.